Web Hosting

 2. Error 401

-An HTTP 401 Unauthorised error means that the page you were trying to see needs a valid user login.
-The Web server (running the Web site) thinks that the HTTP data stream that was sent from your Web browser was correct, but access to the URL resource requires user authentication.
+An HTTP 401 Unauthorised error means the page you were trying to see needs a valid user login.
+The Web server (running the Web site) thinks that the HTTP data stream sent from your Web browser was correct, but access to the URL resource requires user authentication.

 401 errors often arise during the login process.
 For example, you may receive a 401 Unauthorized error if you try to access a Web page that requires a login.
 If you are already logged in and still receiving a 401 error, then your login session may have timed out.